 Course provides doctoral level material on the content of surveillance offered in PUBH 6259.
 Focus is on critical review and interpretation of surveillance literature as well as issues preparing an analytic research paper.
 Prerequisites: PUBH 6002 and PUBH 6003.
 Corequisites: PUBH 6259.

 PUBH 8283.
 Doctoral Biostatistics Consulting Practicum.
 2 Credits.

-Working under supervision, students develop an experience-based understanding of how biostatistical skills are used in one or more areas of health research.
-Students must have completed at least 6 credits in any combination of general or specialized graduate-level statistics courses, such as PUBH 6202, PUBH 6260, STAT 6201, or STAT 6202, before enrolling in this course.
-Restricted to PhD students.
+Students work under supervision to develop an experience-based understanding of how biostatistical skills are used in one or more areas of health research.
+Restricted to doctoral students.
+Prerequisites: Completion of at least 6 credits in any combination of general or specialized graduate-level statistics courses, such as PUBH 6202, PUBH 6260, STAT 6201, or STAT 6202.

 PUBH 8364.
 Quantitative Methods.
 3 Credits.

 Introduces basic concepts in mathematical statistics.
 Topics include probabilities (unconditional and conditional), density and distribution functions of continuous and discrete random variables, including expected values.
 Specific distribution functions discussed are Binomial, Poisson, Hypergeometric, and Gaussian distributions.
 Additional topics include bivariable distributions, variance-covariance matrix, limiting theory, asymptotic results, and maximum likelihood estimation.
 Prerequisites: MATH 1231 and MATH 1232; and PUBH 6002 and PUBH 6249.